joakimgk/CaSound/README.md

 However!
 It's always interesting to figure out how stuff works, so here is a small ESP8266 (Arduino) sketch which interfaces the Casio.
 The calculator performs a little handshake while transmitting the actual numerical value, which the ESP has to take part in.
 Essentially, the calculator sends some bytes and expects a certain byte in return.
-To me, it was interesting to learn how to read a "stream" of bytes from serial without using DDR interrupts (as I would on ATMEL chips), and also learn how to "parse" the HEX bytes and the BCD numeric payload.
+To me, it was interesting to learn how to read a "stream" of bytes from serial without using UDR interrupts (as I would on ATMEL chips), and also learn how to "parse" the HEX bytes and the BCD numeric payload.

 The handshake protocol is described in detail here: https://www.grindheim.net/electronics/casio-comm.pdf